Multiplication & Division

 We have started using FunKey Cards during lessons as a fun and interactive way for children to learn their times tables.
 There are many games and activities which can be played and these can be purchased here: https://www.funkeymaths.com/shop/

 Hit the Button

 Hit the Button is an interactive maths game with quick fire questions on number bonds, times tables, doubling and halving, multiples, division facts and square numbers.
 The games, which are against the clock, challenge and develop mental maths skills.
 Hit the Button is available for free on the Top Marks website.
-An untimed, practise mode is available in the Hit the Button app.
+An untimed, practice mode is available in the Hit the Button app.